-This image demonstrates the Push via Salt SSH process path.
+This image demonstrates the SSH Push process path.
 All items left of the Taskomatic block represent processes running on the Uyuni client.

-To use Push via Salt SSH, you must have the SSH daemon running on the client, and reachable by the salt-api daemon running on the Uyuni Server.
-Additionally, the required Python version will be installed with the salt-bundle on the remote system.
+To use SSH Push, you must have the SSH daemon running on the client, and reachable by the salt-api daemon running on the Uyuni Server.
+Additionally, the required Python version will be deployed with the Salt Bundle on the client system.